Unrestricted domain: Relation to Arrow's impossibility theorem

 Unrestricted domain is one of the conditions for Arrow's impossibility theorem.
 Under that theorem, it is impossible to have a social choice function that satisfies unrestricted domain, Pareto efficiency, independence of irrelevant alternatives, and non-dictatorship.
 However, the conditions of the theorem can be satisfied if unrestricted domain is removed.

 Examples of restricted domains

 Duncan Black defined a restriction to domains of social choice functions called "single-peaked preferences".
 Under this principle, all of the choices have a predetermined position along a line, giving them a linear ordering.
 Every voter has some special place he likes best along that line.
 His ordering of the choices is determined by their distances from that spot.
 For example, if voting on where to set the volume for music, it would be reasonable to assume that each voter had their own ideal volume preference and that as the volume got progressively too loud or too quiet they would be increasingly dissatisfied.
-Black proved that by replacing unrestricted domain with single-peaked preferences in Arrow's theorem removes the impossibility: there are Pareto-efficient non-dictatorships that satisfy IIA.
+Black proved that by replacing unrestricted domain with single-peaked preferences in Arrow's theorem removes the impossibility: there are Pareto-efficient non-dictatorships that satisfy the "independence of irrelevant alternatives" criterion.
+However, Black's 1948 proof was published before Arrow's impossibility theorem was published in 1950, and thus did not fully consider Arrow's "unrestricted domain" criterion.